Marconiusiii/OhCraps/README.md

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

-Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically Buy those bets, and the 5% commission is factored into what you win if they hit.
+Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically buy those bets, and the 5% commission is factored into what you win if they hit.
 For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
 The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.

 In the Place Bet prompt, if you type 'd' or 'td' instead of 'y' and hit Enter, this will take down all your bets.
 A quick and simple way to 0 them all out.
 This works both in the Come Out phase and also after a Point has been established.